 - Best Breakfast in Cathedral City: Michael’s Cafe.
 Don’t let Michael’s strip-center setting fool you: this is one damn good breakfast!
 With Marilyn Monroe decor on the walls, there’s a great vintage Palm Springs vibe here ~ but the main event is their delicious breakfast (their French Toast is FAB).

 - Best Breakfast in Palm Desert: Keedy’s & Wilma & Frieda’s.
 Keedy’s is one of the oldest breakfast joints around, & is SUPER popular with locals; Wilma & Frieda’s is newer & fancier ~ both have great food.

 - Best Brunch in Indian Wells: The Pink Cabana.
 This is the most “Palm Springs” place on this list (it’s also the cover photo) ~ if anything, go there for great photos.
 The Pink Cabana is in the newly-renovated Sands Hotel & I’ve been there: the food is DELICIOUS.
 They’re more than just a pretty face!

 - Best Breakfast in La Quinta: Louise’s Pantry & Ernie’s (at PGA West).
 For a good, old-fashioned & quick-service breakfast, head to La Quinta’s most popular breakfast spot: Louise’s Pantry.
 For golf course views, head out to PGA West & enjoy brunch on the patio at Ernie’s (open to the public).

 - Best Breakfast in Indio: The Tack Room.
-This is probably my favorite spot on the list ~ I love western, cowboy-vibe (it’s located on the Coachella grounds, by the polo fields).
-They’re mainly known for being a bar, but they’ve got one of the best breakfasts in the valley.
+This is my favorite spot on the list ~ I love the western, cowboy-vibe: it’s located on the Coachella grounds, by the polo fields.
+They’re mainly known as a bar, but they’ve got one of the best breakfasts in the valley.
 Brunch only available on Sundays.